3c7/age-encrypted-notebook/README.md

 # Age Encrypted Notebook (aen)
 *Disclaimer: This project has the sole purpose of getting me into Go development.
 I just want to play around with Go a bit.*

 `aen` uses Age ([github.com/FiloSottile/age](https://github.com/FiloSottile/age)) to encrypt text snippets ("notes") and bolt ([github.com/etcd-io/bbolt](https://github.com/etcd-io/bbolt)) to store them in a k/v database.
 This can be useful for e.g. transporting encrypted data to airgapped systems without the hassle of shared keys (well, after an initial setup :) ), the DB then resides on a removable media.
 Keep in mind that creating the note with an external editor (`create` command) or editing a note in a later version of aen requires to write the note unencrypted to a file.
-While the file is deleted afterwards, it can be recovered as it is not overwritten with random data at this point.
+While the file is deleted afterwards, it can be recovered if you not choose to overwrite it with random data afterwards (`-S/--shred`).

 ## Usage
 ```
-Age Encrypted Notebook v0.0.2-1-g2f9fe20
+Age Encrypted Notebook (devel)

 * DB and keyfile paths can also be given via evironment variables AENDB and AENKEY.
-** The default editor can be changed setting the environment variable AENEDITOR.
+** The default editor can be changed through setting the environment variable AENEDITOR.

 Usage: